chandira0203/A-Hybrid-Approach-to-Human-Activity-Recognition-/README.md

 **Module 4: Web Application Integration (Streamlit)**

 In the final module, we bring together all the previous components into a single, user-friendly web application built with Streamlit.
 The user can upload a video through the interface.
 The system processes the video to detect any violent activity, and if detected, automatically triggers the alert system.
 This provides an end-to-end solution for real-time human activity monitoring and violence detection.

+(Note: Save the module 4 in single word say final.py In the command prompt go to the folder where all modules are saved and do run the command **python -m streamlit run final.py**)